Monday, December 27, 2021

 In the long history of antisemitism, the nastiest antisemitic trope is the blood libel, the notion that Jews like to kill people, particularly children.
 The Shepard’s Granddaughter is a contemporary example.

 School libraries in Toronto still have 251 copies of this book on the shelves.
 Doubtless, there are many hundreds more at other libraries across the province and across the country.
-As far as I know, it’s still in school libraries across the province, probably across the country.
-In Toronto, a committee was struck to assess my complaint.
-The committee – including an Equity Officer and a consultant from the Urban Alliance on Race Relations – determined the novel was controversial but fine, that it didn’t promote “hate or animosity toward others.”
+The committee struck to consider this novel – including an Equity Officer and a consultant from the Urban Alliance on Race Relations – determined it was controversial but fine, that it didn’t promote “hate or animosity toward others.”

 The Shepard’s Granddaughter is one of the teaching materials recommended by Javier Dávila - and which the Independent Investigator had no objection to indeed it seems to be a book the Investigator thought Lulka should be praising and that it was racist for Lulka not to praise it.
 According to the Independent Investigator these materials “were intended to, and do for the most part: (1) center the voices of marginalized Palestinians (particularly those of Palestinian children).”